-In order for a business to operate in or on District property, a business must request permission from the District and be properly permitted for the activity.
+In order for a business to operate in or on District property, a business must request permission from the District and be properly permitted for the activity as follows.

-Insurance Requirement : To protect public assets, MSRPD requires all businesses operating on District property to provide general liability insurance naming Mount Shasta Recreation and Parks District as additionally insured.
-Liability insurance is for $2 million per occurrence and occasionally higher based upon the risk potential of the activity.
+- To protect public assets, MSRPD requires all businesses operating on District property to provide general liability insurance naming Mount Shasta Recreation and Parks District as additionally insured.
+Liability insurance is for $1 million per occurrence and occasionally higher based upon the risk potential of the activity.
 Insurance is due within 30 days of an event.
+(Insurance Requirements)

-- a.
-The proposed activity does not conflict with other public park uses, impede care and maintenance of the park, detract from general park visitor use or enjoyment or directly compete with a District operated or contracted program.
+Activities that conflict with other public park uses, impede care and maintenance of the park, detract from general park visitor use or enjoyment or violate the Park Ordinance will not be permitted.

 Complete and submit this Use Request Form: a MSRPD staff member will contact you within 7 business days.

 A MSRPD staff member will contact you within 7 business days to review your request and discuss the Facitly Rental Fee.